In-eX/folder-picture-checker/README.md

-# folder-picture-checker
+# Folder Picture Checker
- Checks if a folder as files other than pictures in it
+ Checks if a folder as files other than pictures in it an moves it to a target destination.